Polynomial

 Syntax:

-operation ::= `_polynomial.mul_scalar` operands attr-dict `:` qualified(type($polynomial)) `,` type($scalar)
+operation ::= `polynomial.mul_scalar` operands attr-dict `:` type($polynomial) `,` type($scalar)

-Traits: Elementwise, Scalarizable, Tensorizable, Vectorizable
+Traits: AlwaysSpeculatableImplTrait, Elementwise, Scalarizable, Tensorizable, Vectorizable

 Operands: